Leadership Development Certificate

-SLD offers a Loyola University Chicago Student Leadership Certificate to any Loyola student who is interested in enhancing their leadership capabilities.
-The Certificate Program is comprised of a series of workshops aimed at fostering a set of learning outcomes modeled after the Social Change Model of Leadership.
+Student Leadership Development offers a certificate to any Loyola student who is interested in enhancing their leadership capabilities.
+The Leadership Development Certificate Program is comprised of a series of workshops aimed at fostering a set of learning outcomes modeled after the Social Change Model of Leadership.
 If you want to gain the skills to become a more effective leader in order to create change in our world, you should consider participating in the program.

 Students are welcome to participate in as many workshops as they wish.
 In order to earn a Leadership Development Certificate, students must complete the following requirements before graduation:

-- Participate in 3 core workshops (Leadership Foundations, Being REAL, and Leadership in Action)
+- Participate in 3 core workshops (Leadership Foundations, The Call to Leadership, and Leadership in Action)

 - Participate in 4 elective workshops (any other workshops listed in the Leadership Development Workshop schedule)